dingherself/130/handouts/_posts/2024-09-26-greene-the-insurgent-agency-of-incarcerated-trans-women-of-color.md

 Trans women’s relationship with sex and partnerships is complicated.

-- “A social world that incorporated trans women into heterosexuality was a marvel to many trans women of color”
+- “A social world that incorporated trans women into heterosexuality was a marvel to many trans women of color.”
 - “But these relationships could also feel like a degrading necessity.”

 What to do?
 Greene: